manifoldfinance/legal/policies/document-retention.md

-Developing and implementing measures to ensure that the Legal Department knows what information Manifold Finance has and where it is stored, that only authorized users have access to the information, and that Freight Trust keeps only the information it needs, thereby efficiently using space.
+Developing and implementing measures to ensure that the Legal Department knows what information Manifold Finance has and where it is stored, that only authorized users have access to the information, and that Manifold Finance keeps only the information it needs, thereby efficiently using space.

   - Establishing standards for filing and storage equipment and